webpack/webpack/examples/side-effects/README.md

-This example shows how the `sideEffects` flag for library authors works.
+This example shows how the `sideEffects` flag works for library authors.

 The example contains a large library, `big-module`. `big-module` contains multiple child modules: `a`, `b` and `c`.
 The exports from the child modules are re-exported in the entry module (`index.js`) of the library.
 A consumer uses **some** of the exports, importing them from the library via `import { a, b } from "big-module"`.
 According to the EcmaScript spec, all child modules _must_ be evaluated because they could contain side effects.